Popgun-Labs/PopGen/README.md

 # PopGen

-PopGen is a generative modelling research toolkit with an emphasis on likelihood-based models and representation learning.
-It aims to provide high quality reference implementations, evaluation code and reusable model components.
+PopGen is a generative modelling toolkit written in PyTorch.
+It aims to provide high quality reference implementations and reusable components, with an emphasis on likelihood based models and representation learning.

-PopGen is still a young project.
-More code examples and modules will be added over the coming months.

 ## Example Experiment